siyaYan/Comp1720_2021_MajorProject/interaction-statement.md

 The last scene shows the death of the solar system.
 The orbits will gradually reduce, the satellites disappear, and the sun will shrink and cool down.

-Benefit from recent developments in Art and Interaction Computing; We can easier obtain different input like click and sound to interact with our artwork, display it quickly and do some rapid iterations.
+Benefit from recent developments in Art and Interaction Computing; We can easier obtain different kind of source like click and sound to interact with our artwork, because of the more affordable, convenient and flexible devices like PC.
+And we can display it to others quickly and do more rapid iterations, because the emerge of the handy platform and easier coding language like P5js.
+And also the compatible of hard device and coding, the expanding libraries(like 3Dto2D position library I've used) help us the create art work easier and faster.